bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-11-01-newsletter.md

 - [LDK 0.0.118][] is the latest release of this library for building LN-enabled applications.
-It includes partial experimental support for the [offers][topic offers] protocol in addition to other new features and bug fixes.
+It includes partial experimental support for the [offers][topic offers] protocol in addition to other new features and bug fixes. {% assign timestamp="14:57" %}

 - [Rust Bitcoin 0.31.1][] is the latest release of this library for working with Bitcoin data.
-See its [release notes][rb rn] for a list of new features and bug fixes.
+See its [release notes][rb rn] for a list of new features and bug fixes. {% assign timestamp="17:35" %}

 _Note:_ Bitcoin Core 26.0rc1, mentioned in our last newsletter, is tagged but binaries have not been uploaded due to a change by Apple that